 - Buying online.
 Purchasing a SUP online can be a very risky proposition.
 You are purchasing the board sight-unseen.
 Even if you are personally familiar with the board you are purchasing online, every SUP shipped to your door carries a huge risk of damage.
 Trust us on this one!
 As all SUP retailers know, when shipping boxes of this size and weight, damage is all too common.
 Read the fine print: Unless the board is a total loss, it will be up to YOU to find some kind of a repair the damage, and you'll only be credited for the cost of the repair.
 You'll be stuck with a repaired damaged board, and it will be up to you to find a good repair shop and transport it there.
 This is a huge dissapointment for those who have been saving up for months for a perfect, brand new board of their very own.

 MORAL OF THE STORY

-Choosing a SUP should can be confusing and full of pitfalls.
+Choosing a SUP board can be confusing and full of pitfalls.
 That's what we're he're to help with.
 Come on in, meet us, feel the boards.
 Let us help you gain an understanding of what will work for you, then let's help you take one home!
 You're a part of the Covewater family the moment you walk in our doors, and we'll be here for you when you need us for your purchase and beyond.